Absence Due to Religious Observance:

 Partnership With Camden County College:

-Our Lady of Lourdes Institute of Wholistic Studies and Camden County College are in partnership to offer a degree and certification in Massage Therapy.
+LIWS and Camden County College are in partnership to offer a degree and certification in Massage Therapy.
 This course of study will lead to an Associate Degree in Applied Science in Massage Therapy or a Certificate of Achievement.
-The graduate of this program will earn a certificate in Massage Therapy from Lourdes Institute of Wholistic Studies.
+The graduate of this program will earn a certificate in Massage Therapy from Lourdes Institute of Wholistic Studies at Virtua Our Lady of Lourdes Hospital.
 In addition, the graduate will also meet the qualifications necessary to sit for the State Certification Examination.
 Financial aid for the Associates Degree Program is available for qualified students.
 Please contact the financial aid office at Camden County College for any questions regarding the application process for financial assistance: 856-968-1340 (Camden) or 856-374-4985 (Blackwood).

 Payments for Individual Offerings: